sphaero/appie/README.md

 - *.md.html: simple markdown file to html file parser matching on '.md.html' extensions.
 - blog/: a directory named blog will be parsed as a blog.
 Blog entries consist of a markdown file (.md) containing metadata.
-The metadata will be fed to the blog.jinja2 file which generates static html files.
+The metadata and html content will be fed to the blog.jinja2 file which generates static html files.
 The json will contain all blog entries and metadata.
-See below for an example
+See below for an example.

+## Built-in webserver

+For your development convenience Appie can also serve from the build directory.
+If you run appie with the -w flag it will serve the generated files through a HTTP server.
+By default this HTTP server runs on port 8000.

+    $ appie -s /path/to/directory -w -p 8000
+    Serving on port 8000...     press CTRL-C to quit

 ## Example